Macarena: Critical reception

-Popularity
+Commercial performance

 The reworked "Macarena (Bayside Boys remix)" spent 14 weeks at No. 1 on the US Billboard Hot 100 singles chart, becoming one of the longest runs atop the Hot 100 chart in history.
 The single spent its final week at No. 1 on its 46th week on the chart, recorded as the latest No. 1 single in Hot 100 history.
 Billboard ranked it as the No. 1 song for 1996.
 In the United Kingdom the song was released on 10 June 1996 and peaked at No. 2 on 17 August 1996, kept off the No. 1 spot by the huge popularity of the Spice Girls song "Wannabe".
 In Australia, it was the most successful song of 1996.

 "Macarena" remained popular through 1996, but by the beginning of 1997, its popularity had begun to diminish.
 The song stayed in the Hot 100 chart for 60 weeks, the longest reign among No. 1 songs, only surpassed fifteen years later by Adele's "Rolling in the Deep".
 The Bayside Boys remix includes a sample from the Yazoo (also known in the United States as Yaz) track "Situation"—the laughter of Yazoo vocalist Alison Moyet.
 The chorus uses female vocal samples previously used by the Farm in their song "Higher and Higher (Remix)" from their album, Spartacus.
 The Bayside Boys toured the U.S. and the world and featured singer Carla Vanessa.

 In the United States, the song, and its corresponding Macarena dance, became popular around the time of the 1996 Democratic National Convention in August of that year.
 C-SPAN filmed attendees dancing to the song in an afternoon session, a clip of which became popular on YouTube years later.
 Vice President Al Gore, having a reputation for stiffness, made a joke about doing the Macarena dance during his speech.
-He said, "I would like to demonstrate for you the Al Gore version of the Macarena," then remained motionless for a few seconds, and eventually asked, "Would you like to see it again?"
+He said, "I would like to demonstrate for you the Al Gore version of the Macarena", then remained motionless for a few seconds, and eventually asked, "Would you like to see it again?"